 Here, we would like to keep you updated on some of the more recent private equity news, legislation regarding the industry and private equity studies.

 BusinessWeek writes great story in April 2013 about how private equity firms and Wall Street banks are buying companies that issue annuities, including Athene, and then making risky investments with the money, including moving money into their own funds.
+The Wall Street Journal’s take is mostly painting the private equity firms as saviors.

 The companies responsible for the European horse meat scandal are owned by private equity firms.
 This New Statesman article suspects that cost-cutting might have went too far.